DuncanDoyle/knapsack-optaplanner-springboot/README.md

 - `application.properties`: Spring Boot configuration file in which, in this case, we set the maximum time the OptaPlanner `Solver` will run to 10 minutes.

 ## Running the application
-The project is a simple Maven project, you can build it executing the following command in the project's root directory: `mvn clean install`.
+The project is a simple Maven project, you can build it executing the following command in the project's root directory: `mvn clean install`

 This will compile and package the project and run a number of simple tests.
 It will create a runnable JAR file in the `target` directory with the name: `knapsack-optaplanner-springboot-0.0.1-SNAPSHOT.jar`